civicrm/civicrm-buildkit/README.md

  * *drupal-demo*: A demo site running Drupal and CiviCRM
  * *wp-demo*: A demo site running WordPress and CiviCRM
  * *symfony*: An experimental hybrid site running Drupal 7, Symfony 2, and CiviCRM
+ * *extdir*: A mock website akin to civicrm.org/extdir/ .
+Useful testing the extension download process.

 For a list of available build-types as well as documentation on writing build scripts, see [app/config](app/config).